openmls/openmls/book/src/virtual_clients.md

 > **This feature is a moving draft.** Everything described here lives behind the
 > `virtual-clients-draft` cargo feature and is not part of the stable API.
 Wire
 > formats, storage layout, and method names can change between releases with no
 > migration path.
-Do not use it in production.
-Do not assume interoperability
-> with other implementations.
+Do not assume interoperability with other implementations.

 ## The idea